 8. One of the most surprising Iceland facts is that beer was illegal here until 1989.
 It was considered unpatriotic to drink it back when Iceland was struggling under the rule of Denmark and beer was associated with the Danish way of life.
 However, we’ve since set things right and there’s now a Beer Day is on 1 March each year that celebrates the repeal of the act that banned it.

-9. Icelanders use the traditional Nordic naming system, which means there are no surnames or family names here.
-Instead, a person’s surname is comprised of their father or mother’s first name with the addition of dóttir or son.
+9. Icelanders use the traditional Nordic naming system, which means a person’s surname is comprised of their father or mother’s first name with the addition of dóttir or son.
 In the telephone directory people are listed by their first names.

 10. In Iceland, if you decide to name your baby with a forename that’s not yet been used in the country and is not on the government’s official list of 3,565 names, it must first by approved by the country’s naming committee.
 The aim is to preserve the language, which is close to Old Norse.